GeoMOER/moer-mpg-data-analysis/docs/units/_unit07/unit07-01_select_variables.md

 ## Learning objectives
 At the end of this session you should be able to
 * discuss the importance of feature selection strategies in multiple variable models,
-* decide which feature selection strategy to use in some standard cases,
+* decide, which feature selection strategy to use in some standard cases, and
 * implement some basic feature selection strategies.

 ## Basic idea of variable selection
-Use only those explanatory variables which best explain the dependent variable without overfitting the model to the sample.
+Use only those explanatory variables, which best explain the dependent variable without overfitting the model to the sample.

 {% include figure image_path="/assets/images/variable_selection.jpg" alt="Increasing and then decreasing R squared with increasing number of variables." caption="Influence of variables used for two regression models on model performance." %}